techdad/pylamecheck/README.md

 Some code to check nameserver(s) for domain (zone) "lameness".

-Very much a work in progress.
+Still somewhat a work in progress.

 ## Installation